contiv/vpp/k8s/examples/sfc/README.md

 - [Linux CNFs](#deployment-1---linux-cnfs): each CNF pod is connected with one additional tap interface  (see [cnfs-linux.yaml](cnfs-linux.yaml))
-- [VPP CNFs](#deployment-2---vpp-cnfs): each CNF pod runs its own VPP instance and is connected with one additional memif interface (see [cnfs-vpp.yaml](cnfs-vpp.yaml))
+- [VPP CNFs](#deployment-2---vpp-cnfs): each CNF pod runs its own VPP instance and is connected with one or two additional memif interfaces (see [cnfs-vpp.yaml](cnfs-vpp.yaml))

-In both cases, a service function chain interconnecting the 2 pods is deployed.
+In both cases, a service function chain interconnecting the pods is deployed.
-The extra tap/memif interfaces between the 2 pods are inter-connected on L2 layer, using a l2 cross-connect on the vswitch VPP
+The extra tap/memif interfaces between the pods are inter-connected on L2 layer, using a l2 cross-connect on the vswitch VPP
 (see [sfc-linux.yaml](sfc-linux.yaml) / [sfc-vpp.yaml](sfc-vpp.yaml)).